elibroftw/blog.elijahlopez.ca/content/hugo-guide.md

 {{< youtube rtSR9ySQ5h4 >}}

 ### Gfycat

+2023: Wow this service got shut down.
+Skip this section.

 This one is a custom shortcode, but we just need the id of the gfycat link.